 2012 Beyond Magnetic EP

 "It's possible to be the Rolling Stones at (age) 65," explained Ulrich in an interview prior to the release of "Death Magnetic."
 "It may not be possible to be Metallica at 65."
 It's easy to understand Ulrich's reservations.
 Metallica hits harder that the Stones ever did - and that's got exact a heavy price.
-Still, Metallica sounds far from retirement on "Death Magnetic" and, in some ways, this is a fresh start - their first album in five years, first with bassist Robert Trujillo and their debut on the Warner imprint.
+Still, Metallica sounds far from retirement on "Death Magnetic" and, in some ways, this is a fresh start - their first album in five years and first with bassist Robert Trujillo.